Deborah Rudacille

 The Scalpel and the Butterfly was chosen by the Los Angeles Times as one of the year's best non-fiction books, and The Riddle of Gender was nominated for a Lambda Literary Award.

 Background

-Rudacille was born in Dundalk, Maryland into a family with a long history of working for the local steelmill, including her father and his brothers, her grandfather and her great-grandfather.
+Rudacille was born in Dundalk, Maryland into a working-class family with a long history of working for the local steelmill, including her father and his brothers, her grandfather and her great-grandfather.
 Her mother worked for the United Steel Workers labor union.
+Her maternal grandparents were first generation Italian-American immigrants who arrived during World War II, while her paternal grandparents had arrived in the 1920s.

 She attended Our Lady of Hope elementary school and The Catholic High School of Baltimore.
 She obtained her BA in 1980 from Loyola College and her MA in 1998 from the Writing Seminars program at Johns Hopkins University, where she specialized in science writing.
 In May 2012, she joined the English department at the University of Maryland, Baltimore County, as Professor of the Practice.
 She teaches courses on science and medical writing, community journalism in the digital age, and the history of medical attempts to define gender and alcoholism.